Katdotbrush/Katonian-Language/README.md

 # The Katonian Language (Das Katonias Speikas)
-A Language based on English, French and some other Germanic Languages
+A Language based on English, French, German and some other Germanic Languages

 ## What does the repository will have?